 Easter Sunday in Sardinia

-In Oliena, Easter Sunday—just as always—begins with gunfire.
-Dressed in traditional costumes preserved here since the Renaissance, the shooters line up along the railing of the lower parish church of the Virgin Mary and fire off blank shots one after another, creating a literally deafening yet somehow harmonious acoustic setting for the highlight of the feast: s’incontru, the ritual of the meeting.
-From one side comes the risen Christ, from the other the statue of the Virgin Mary; both are carried into the main square, strewn with rosemary and lavender, where Christ bows before his mother.
+In Oliena, Easter Sunday, as always, begins with gunfire.
+Shooters dressed in traditional costumes preserved here since the Renaissance line up along the railing of the lower main square’s Church of the Virgin Mary, firing their blank shots one after another—creating a literally ear-splitting, yet somehow harmonious acoustic space in preparation for the highlight of the celebration: s’incontru, the ritual of the encounter, when the statue of the risen Christ arrives from one side and that of the Virgin Mary from the other, both carried onto the main square strewn with rosemary and lavender, where Christ bows before his mother.

 The floor of the small medieval church of Santa Croce is also covered with lavender.
 This is where the procession of the risen Christ will set off from.
-Around nine in the morning it still stands empty.
-Only towards ten does the core of the procession arrive—the cross, the banners of the confraternities, and the statue itself, which is placed on the table at the center.
-While waiting for the rest of the participants, those already there chat, take selfies, and offer cakes and wine.
-You can tell the local winegrowers have saved their very best homemade bottles for the occasion.
+Around nine in the morning, it still stands empty.
+Only around ten does the core of the procession begin to gather here: the cross, the banners of religious confraternities, and the statue itself, which is placed on the table in the center.
+While waiting for the rest of the participants, those already present chat, take selfies, and offer pastries and wine.
+You can sense that the local winegrowers have saved their very best homemade wines for this occasion.

 oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1oliena2026-1

-Then the procession slowly turns out of the chapel: the cross in front, followed by the banners, and finally the statue is lifted, with a long line of the faithful trailing behind.
+Then the procession slowly winds its way out of the chapel: the cross at the front, followed by the banners, and finally the statue is lifted up, with a long line of the faithful moving behind it.

-At the end of the street opening onto the main square, they stop, waiting for the procession of the Virgin Mary to arrive from the opposite side.
-Between the two, the carpet of lavender is already surrounded by men and women in traditional dress, forming a corridor through which the two statues enter and meet.
-Behind them gathers the village and its visitors.
-For the second time now, I come across Hungarians among them—and all of them say they were drawn here by the Wang River’s earlier Easter Sunday reports.
+At the end of the street opening onto the main square, they stop, waiting for the procession of the Virgin Mary to arrive on the opposite side.
+Between the two, the lavender carpet is already lined by men and women in traditional dress, forming a corridor through which the two statues enter and meet.
+Behind them stand the people of the village and visiting onlookers.
+For the second time, I encounter Hungarians among them—and they all say they were drawn here by earlier Easter Sunday reports from the Wang River.

 oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2oliena2026-2

-At a central signal, the procession suddenly surges forward, entering the main square between the two lines.
-I should have secured a good spot in time behind the corridor to film the meeting of Christ and his mother up close.
-From here, all that can be made out is the distant movement of the two statues amid the festive crowd—and the exact moment of their encounter is marked by a thunderous volley of shots fired from the church railing.
+At a central signal, the procession suddenly surges forward, entering the main square between the lines of people.
+I should have claimed a good spot behind the cordon in time to capture the meeting of Christ and his mother up close on video.
+From here, all that can be sensed is the distant movement of the two statues amid the festive crowd—and the exact moment of their encounter is marked by a thunderous volley of gunfire erupting from the direction of the church railing.

-Then the procession starts moving up the main street, escorted in double file as the statues and flags are carried up to the upper main square and the church of Saint Ignatius for the Easter high mass.
+Then the procession sets off up the main street, escorting the statues and banners in double file to the upper main square, into the Church of Saint Ignatius for the Easter High Mass.

 oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3oliena2026-3

-The procession is closed by a four-member family whose costume is very different from the others.
-“Why so different?”
+Bringing up the rear is a family of four, whose attire looks strikingly different from the others.
+“Why is it so different?”
 I ask them.
-It turns out they came from Samugheo on the western side of the island, because the mother is originally from here but married there, and they wear the local traditional dress.
-It is astonishing how this richness of clothing and jewellery—seen here in a single village—exists in a different form in every village of the island.
+It turns out they come from Samugheo on the west coast: the mother is originally from here, but she married there, and they are wearing the traditional costume of that region.
+It’s an astonishing richness—that this abundance of garments and jewelry we see in a single village exists in every village across the island, each in its own distinct form.

-Whoever manages to get inside the church listens to the mass; those who cannot stay outside on the main street and live the social life in the bars with prosecco and red wine on offer, or with circulated homemade wines and cakes.
-Those who have come home for the feast meet the locals, photograph newborns, and marvel at how much the children have grown.
-The children have their own social life, charmingly adult-like: they chase the drifting balloons and practice the steps for the post-mass circle dance.
+Those who managed to get inside the church listen to the Mass; those who didn’t gather in front of the bars along the main street, enjoying the social buzz with prosecco and red wine served by the bars, or with homemade wines and pastries passed around.
+People who have come home for the праздник reconnect with locals, take photos of newborns, and marvel at how much the children have grown.
+The kids, meanwhile, have their own lively social scene—charmingly grown-up in their ways—spotting stray balloons and practicing their steps for the round dance after the Mass.

 oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4oliena2026-4

-It is hopeless to get to the bar counters, so I go down to the lower-square pub for a beer.
-The pub is filled with the shooters from the morning ceremony.
-As I order my beer at the counter, the shooter next to me immediately tells the waitress that he will pay for it.
-I shake his hand and we start talking.
-He explains that two years ago they reorganised the increasingly anarchic shooting tradition into a new framework, creating the “S’Incontru” Civil Association of Oliena Shooters.
-They take photos of themselves; I will send them the pictures in the evening.
+Getting to the bar counter is hopeless, so I head down to the pub on the lower main square for a beer.
+The place is packed with the shooters from the morning ceremony.
+As I order at the counter, the man next to me—one of the shooters—immediately tells the young lady that this round is on him.
+We shake hands and start chatting.
+He explains that two years ago they brought the increasingly anarchic gunfire under control, setting up the “S’Incontru” civic association of the Oliena shooters.
+They pose for photos, and I promise to send them the pictures in the evening.

 oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5oliena2026-5

-When I return to the upper main square, the children are already sitting in rows around the dance area.
-As the crowd pours out of the church, everyone comes down here.
-The accordion starts playing, and the dancing begins.
-The first one or two circle dances are done by the children, then gradually separate circles form for the adults in traditional dress, and later for the villagers in everyday clothes as well.
+By the time I get back to the upper main square, the children are already sitting in rows around the dance floor.
+When the crowd pours out of the church, everyone comes down here.
+An accordion starts playing, and the dancing begins.
+The first one or two rounds are danced by the children, and then gradually separate circles form—first among the adults in traditional dress, and then among the villagers in everyday clothing.

 oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6oliena2026-6

-Around one o’clock, people begin to drift away, giving in to the call of lunch.
-In the lower square, everyone picks up a few sprigs of lavender and rosemary.
-They tell us that once these have dried, they are to be burned on the eve of St. John’s Day, and the ashes are used to make the sign of the cross three times.
+Around one o’clock, people begin to drift away, drawn by the call of lunch.
+In the lower main square, everyone picks up a few sprigs of lavender and rosemary.
+We are told that once these have dried, they should be burned on the eve of Saint John, and the ashes used to make the sign of the cross three times.

 oliena2026-7oliena2026-7oliena2026-7oliena2026-7oliena2026-7oliena2026-7oliena2026-7oliena2026-7oliena2026-7oliena2026-7

-We just manage to catch a “secret” procession as it carries the statue of the Virgin Mary and the flags back from the main church to their original chapel.
+We just manage to catch a “secret” procession bringing the statue of the Virgin Mary and the banners back from the main church to their original chapel.
 The everyday rhythms of life are beginning to reassert themselves.

 Add comment